MahjongPantheon/pantheon/README.md

 ```
 After that your users should open the bot, start the conversation and follow the link it sends.
 After pressing
 the confirmation button, bot will be enabled for this particular user.

+### Podman notes
+- Please make sure you have `ip_tables` module inserted into your kernel on the host.
+Otherwise, containers will fail to start.
+- Trying to stop a single service container will result in also stopping all containers it depends on.
+Docker has no such issue.
+- Setting proper subuid/subgid for current user is recommended: `sudo usermod --add-subuids 100000-165535 --add-subgids 100000-165535 $USER`.
+- Podman setup may conflict with apparmor policies.
+You may want either to disable apparmor service or to allow read-write access to pantheon directory for everybody.
+- In case of any other problems you might also try resetting podman to system defaults by running `podman system reset -f`.
+CAUTION: This will delete all running containers, images and volumes.
+- Development environment special notes:
+  - For dev mode, when running podman in rootless mode (which is default), make sure you set `net.ipv4.ip_unprivileged_port_start=80` in your `/etc/sysctl.conf` to allow binding on port 80, otherwise reverse proxy won't be able to start when you run `make dev`.

 ### Pull requests